 Online Show Streaming

 A lot of your fans might not be able to make it to your live shows, and after COVID-19 a lot of your fans either won’t legally be able to see you on stage, or won’t want to be in such close contact with others.
 Performing live shows online is the perfect solution to this problem.

 StageIt is a place for you to perform live online shows that are never recorded or archived.
 Your fans can ask you questions, request songs, or chat with each other.
 You can set the price for the ticket and your fans can tip you extra money while they’re watching you.

 Side Door allows you to host events over Zoom which means you can see your audience as you perform.
 If you plan your show with other people Side Door can automatically split the payout for you.
 There is even a marketplace of artists and venues that you can plan your shows with if you want.

 There’s so much more creative work involved in the promotion of a track than just the audio itself.

-Especially early on in your music career, when you don’t have the budget to pay professionals or the skill to do it yourself, these tools can make your music videos, album artwork and more look professional.
+Especially early on in your music career, when you don’t have the budget to pay professionals or the skill to do it yourself, these tools can make your music videos, album artwork and Spotify canvas look more professional.

 Canva allows even the least design oriented person to create professional looking images and videos.
 There are almost endless ways this can be useful to an artist, from creating ads to use for your promotions, to graphics on your merch or artwork for your latest track.